alonsarias/structured-prompts-ui/README.md

 # Structured Prompting for UI Generation

-A visual tool for generating structured prompts that help AI create UI components with precise hierarchy and configuration.
+A tool for generating structured prompts that help AI create UI components with precise hierarchy and configuration.

 🚀 **[Live Demo](https://spuig.vercel.app/)**